mkoppanen/php-datadog/README.md

 before building and using the generated package.
 This ensures that the version number is correctly replaced in the header files.

+After this the package can be installed using the following command:

+    pecl install datadog-<package version>.tgz

+If 'pecl' command is not available on the system the package can be installed using the following commands:

+    tar xfz datadog-<package version>.tgz && cd datadog-<package version> && phpize && ./configure && make install

+After this the final step is to add ini-entry so that the datadog extension is loaded.

+RedHat-based systems:

+    echo "extension=datadog.so" > /etc/php.d/datadog.ini

+Debian (including Ubuntu etc)

+    echo "extension=datadog.so" > /etc/php5/conf.d//datadog.ini

+Others:

+    echo "extension=datadog.so" >> /path/to/php.ini

 Metrics per Request
 ===================